Studies show that the immunity created by COVID-19 vaccines begins to wane over time.

 If you are infected with COVID-19 you're at higher risk of severe illness and complications, including premature birth.
 The Pfizer vaccine is the preferred vaccine for pregnant women.
 For more information, refer to the

 ATAGI clinical guidance.

-From April 2022, the following people are eligible for an additional winter COVID-19 vaccine (second booster dose):
+From July 2022, people aged 30 years and over are also eligible for an additional winter booster if they want to.